 Member, UISPP Commission on Rock Art

-I have produced over 600 refereed scientific publications, mostly in cognitive epistemology and palaeoart studies, also general and replicative archaeology, soil science, speleology, deontology, semiotics, neuroscience and geomorphology.
-In all more then 1350 publications, including a series of books and edited cheap Chelsea football shirts volumes.
+I have produced over 600 refereed scientific publications, mostly in cognitive epistemology and palaeoart studies, also general and replicative archaeology, soil science, speleology, deontology, semiotics, neuroscience, psychology and geomorphology.
+In all more then 1400 publications, including a series of books and edited volumes.
 I have appeared in 18 film documentaries, presented some 275 papers at professional meetings and invited lectures, and have given about 565 interviews to the printed and electronic media, in many parts of the world.